Mount Garibaldi: Geology

+Like other volcanoes in the Garibaldi Volcanic Belt, Mount Garibaldi formed as a result of subduction zone volcanism.
+As the Juan de Fuca Plate thrusts under the North American Plate at the Cascadia subduction zone, it forms volcanoes and volcanic eruptions.

 Structure

 Mount Garibaldi is a moderately eroded stratovolcano overlooking the town of Squamish at the head of Howe Sound north of Vancouver.
 It is one of the three Cascade Arc volcanoes made exclusively of dacite, the other two being Glacier Peak and Mount Cayley.
 Rhyodacite is also a common volcanic rock at Mount Garibaldi and Mount Cayley, although high-silica rhyolite is uniquely present at Mount Garibaldi.
 Subordinate andesite erupted at all three volcanoes relatively early in their histories.
 At Mount Garibaldi, the total volume of volcanic rocks amount to 16 to 20 km3 and represent many episodes of activity spanning from about 670,000 years ago to the Holocene.
 Andesite-dacite lavas and their pyroclastic accompaniments from several vents initially filled paleovalleys glacially incised into the Coast Plutonic Complex basement.
 Several dacitic domes and derivative pyroclastic material then built the main volcanic edifice starting about 260,000 years ago.
 Much of the volcano was rebuilt in the last 50,000 years by a series of violent eruptions similar in character to the 1902 eruption of Mount Pelée.
 The modern 6.5 km3 volcanic edifice is a supraglacial volcano, having been partially constructed over glacial ice during the Pleistocene epoch.